josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %&lt;/internal&gt;
 ```

-There is then a guard called ‘internal’: this is never extracted out, but lets us have an uncommented `\iffalse` in the code. which will mean that the next section will be ignored by TeX initially.
+There is then a guard called 'internal': this is never extracted out, but lets us have an uncommented `\iffalse` in the code. which will mean that the next section will be ignored by TeX initially.
 The idea here is that we are going to have some text (the README), that TeX would otherwise try to typeset.
 We don't want that, so need to skip it at the moment.

 ```latex
 %&lt;*readme&gt;